-The GFS Shared File System, cooperating with PRIMECLUSTER Global Disk Services Snapshot provides a snapshot function that allows users to create a replica (snapshot) of the partitions that make up the file system and create a snapshot image of the file system by performing incorporation (shift to an equivalent state) and separation operations.
+The GFS Shared File System, cooperating with GDS provides a snapshot function that allows users to create a replica (snapshot) of a GFS shared file system.
+Snapshots allow operations such as non-disruptive backups or data analysis to run concurrently with core business applications.